Parents Influence Who Their Children Marry

 Your Marriage Is Teaching Your Children

 That is why triangling creates such damage.
-It inserts into children some flawed thinking about themselves and who they are attracted to.
-As a parent, you are not only an example, but you also help develop their thinking about a future spouse.
+It instills in children flawed self-perceptions and a skewed sense of who they are attracted to.
+As a parent, you are not only an example but also help shape their thinking about a future spouse.

 Attraction Then Complaining

-Jump back to the roots and wings idea.
+Jump back to the roots-and-wings idea.
 Consider Louie and me.
 My development was more separate (wings), and Louie was more relational (roots).
 I was less social than Louie was.
 Somehow, I was attracted to that social component.
 Many other things attracted me to Louie, but that social element and her finding fun in almost anything played a part.
-Louie’s attraction to my being separate, stable, and independent is also true.
+Louie’s attraction to my being separate, stable, and independent is true as well.

-Our development encouraged us to be attracted to someone who would “fill a hole in their life.”
+Our development led us to seek someone who would “fill a hole in our life.”
 While that sounds good, it backfires.

 We continued our relationship and finally got married.
 Now that we are married, what do you think will happen?
 We complain about the things that attracted us to each other.
-I complain about her wanting to attend parties, social events, and be with people.
+I complain that she wants to attend parties and social events, and be with people.
 I want to stay home.
 Her strength or development now irritates me.

 Well, what about Louie?
 She attracted me because I had this stability, being dependable and independent.
-She wanted that like I wanted her relational ability.
-One interesting aspect that she liked was that I would stand up for her in fights she had with her mother.
-She would allow her mother to take issues with her, and I would not put up with that.
+She wanted that as much as I desired her relational ability.
+One thing she liked was that I would stand up for her in fights with her mother.
+She would let her mother control her and create problems, and I would not put up with that.

 So, the very things, the power I was exhibiting, and the relationship she was showing became irritable to us once we married.
 I would say, “Well, can’t we just stay home—I don’t want to go to that!”
 “But, Hermann, it will be fun!”